thevasylbondaruk/thevasylbondaruk/README.md

 # About Me

-I am an aspiring Frontend Developer from Ukraine, currently living in Italy.
+I am an aspiring Frontend Developer from Ukraine.

 I am approaching development consciously: I practice a lot, study modern approaches, and gradually build my own projects.
 I don’t have commercial experience yet, but I have discipline, a strong interest in technology, and a desire to grow in this field.